grisuno/LazyOwn/COMMANDS.md

 1. Ensure `sessions/credentials.txt` exists and contains valid SSH credentials in the format `user:password`.
 2. Run the function with the port number as an argument.
 3. The function will attempt to connect to the SSH host using each set of credentials and the specified port.

 Note: Ensure `sshpass` is installed on your system for password-based SSH authentication.
 If `sshpass` is not available, you may need to install it or use an alternative method for SSH authentication.

+## ftp
+Connects to an ftp host using credentials from a file and a specified port.

+This function performs the following actions:
+1. Retrieves the remote host (`rhost`) from the parameters.
+2. Checks if the `rhost` is valid using the `check_rhost` function.
+3. Sets the ftp port to the value provided in the `line` parameter.
+4. Checks if the `credentials.txt` file exists in the `./sessions` directory.
+5. Reads credentials (username and password) from the `credentials.txt` file, where each line is formatted as `user:password`.
+6. Constructs and executes an ftp command using `sshpass` to handle password authentication and `ftp` to initiate the connection.
+7. Displays the ftp command being executed.

+Usage:
+    ftp <port>

+:param line: The port number to use for the ftp connection.
+:type line: str
+:returns: None

+Manual execution:
+To manually use this function:
+1. Ensure `sessions/credentials.txt` exists and contains valid ftp credentials in the format `user:password`.
+2. Run the function with the port number as an argument.
+3. The function will attempt to connect to the ftp host using each set of credentials and the specified port.

+Note: Ensure `sshpass` is installed on your system for password-based SSH authentication.
+If `sshpass` is not available, you may need to install it or use an alternative method for SSH authentication.